chinamike65/hugo-tuolesi/content/book4/book4en.md

 A person who has aroused bodhicitta is a bodhisattva, regardless of race, status, or level.
 Whether he is a bodhisattva or not depends on whether he has bodhicitta or not.

-(3) A bodhisattva who surpassed Theravada Arhats who just developed Bodhicitta, surpassed sound in the convenient method, and surpassed Arhats and Hans in saving sentient beings.
+##### (3) Surpassed Theravada Arhats

+who just developed Bodhicitta, surpassed sound in the convenient method, and surpassed Arhats and Hans in saving sentient beings.

-Since the Bodhisattva of the Seven Grounds, he has surpassed Arhats in wisdom.
+Since the Bodhisattva of the Seventh Bhumi, he has surpassed Arhats in wisdom.

+##### (4) Receive the merit of Buddhas

-(4) After receiving the blessings of the Buddhas and Tathagatas and attaining bodhicitta, one can quickly practice and become a Buddha, and it is difficult to achieve bodhicitta.
+After receiving the blessings of the Buddhas and Tathagatas and attaining bodhicitta, one can quickly practice and become a Buddha, and it is difficult to achieve bodhicitta.

 The energy of bodhicitta is very great.
 If one cultivates bodhicitta, the thrones of all Buddhas and Tathagatas will vibrate.
 If they see the practitioner who has aroused bodhicitta, they will immediately come to bless him.